 2004 – The National Center for Foreign Animal and Zonotic Disease Defense (FAZD) is founded.

-2004 – The name of the CVM is officially changed to the “College of Veterinary Medicine & Biomedical Sciences.”
+2004 – The name of the CVMBS is officially changed to the “College of Veterinary Medicine & Biomedical Sciences.”

 2005 – First horse cloned in North America born

-2005 – The CVM begins to offer dual DVM/MBA and DVM/PhD programs.
+2005 – The CVMBS begins to offer dual DVM/MBA and DVM/PhD programs.

 2006 – Biomedical Sciences becomes the largest degree-granting undergraduate program at Texas A&M.